Every segment of society has a role to play when it comes to gender equality

 4. Financial inclusion

 Giving women and families more purchasing power is good for the economy.
-It also gives women independence and freedom to live and protect herself.
+It also gives women independence and freedom to live and protect themselves.

 5. Women are half of the world